Mosorour/Chatalks-Blog-with-comments/README.md

 PHP: Server-side scripting language for dynamic content generation.
 SQL: Database management for storing user information, posts, and comments.
 CSS: Styling to create an appealing and responsive user interface.
+MAMP: The tool used to run the program

 ## Installation
 Run the php project the way you prefer.
 I used MAMP.
 Go to ./instal.php to install the data base, then go to ./login.php to start.